Hailey-Ross/hails.Monitor/database_version/README.md

 *The files will follow a similar layout to the repository you are viewing.*
 *Everything inside of `PHP` will be the root of your webserver.*

-1. **Download or Copy the PHP Files:**
+1. **Download or Copy the Files:**
    - Download or copy/paste the contents of the `PHP` folder to your computer for editing.
+   - Copy and Paste the `LSL` scripts into your inventory in Second Life.

 2. **Update the Server URL:**
-   - Update the URLs to point to your webserver, where you are hosting the PHP file `av.php`.
+   - Update the scripts to point to your webserver, where you are hosting the PHP file `av.php`.
    Example: `string server_url = "https://mysite.com/av.php";`
    Files to edit: `hails.Lookup.lsl`, `hails.Monitor.lsl`